dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 {{< figure_resizing src="show_results.png" >}}

-For completeness here are all the codes for the Modeling section which includes step to load the data, instantiate the model, training and showing the results.
+For completeness, here are the codes for the *Modeling* section which includes step to load the data, instantiate the model, training and showing the results.
 That's only 17 lines of codes!

 ```python {linenos=table}